Australian songs covered by Eddie Vedder, Arctic Monkeys & more!

 The cover became a setlist staple for the Gunners, and they even performed it with Angry on their 2017 reunion tour of Australia – watch that version below.

-The Argentinian fingerpicking maestro covered this Kylie Minogue hit for his Australian Tour EP, released in the leadup to his 2005 tour of Down Under.
+The Argentinian fingerpicking maestro covered this Kylie Minogue Australian song for his Australian Tour EP, released in the leadup to his 2005 tour of Down Under.

 He of course made this song sound like it was one of his own, taking Minogue’s pop-tastic melody and embellishing it with a sincere sense of melancholy to make for quite a memorable rendition.